 Virtualisation means the hypervisor.
 The broker mentioned above has to talk to a hypervisor to instruct it to create and update the virtual machines.
 This is the engine that runs the desktops and apps so it’s important that it’s able to drive required performance from the hardware and complete tasks such as evenly balancing load across all servers, move VMs between hosts using live migration, restoring VMs to service, make efficient use of compute resources and generally keep the valuable services running and available to the end users.
 This market is split between VMware, Microsoft, Citrix, Nutanix and several open source hypervisors like KVM and Xen.

 Servers provide the hardware compute components.
 The CPUs and memory are allocated into neat virtual chunks by the hypervisor.
 This is considered a commodity by most, you can strongly argue the hypervisor is too, but it’s critical that it’s designed and validated with the hypervisor otherwise all sorts of problems will surface causing downtime, excessive patching and finger pointing between vendors.
-There are dozens of server manufacturers out there from HP, DellEMC, Cisco, SuperMicro, Lenovo.
-The internals are similar Intel CPUs but validating solutions for each one and testing components correctly is still a mammoth task and they all do it very well.
+There are dozens of server manufacturers out there from HP, DellEMC, Cisco, Lenovo, Fujitsu etc. The internals are similar Intel CPUs but validating solutions for each one and testing components correctly is still a mammoth task and they all do it very well.

 The Storage layer is the enterprise shared storage that gives the hypervisor and thus the virtual machines their ability to move between physical servers – called live migration – but also features such as snapshotting to save the state of VMs or as part of DR. There are probably hundreds of companies out there do this but the main ones would be HP, DellEMC, NetApp and Pure.
 Sizing this accordingly for a VDI environment is critical as it’s generally the first part of the stack to show up bottlenecks.
 For 3-tier architectures it has to also be sized for the maximum number of desktops up-front to avoid scalability issues further down the line.

 Data Protection refers to backup, rollback or disaster recovery of a VM.
-If a desktop becomes corrupted or gets deleted by mistake businesses need a quick want to restore it back to service.
+If a desktop becomes corrupted or gets deleted by mistake businesses need a quick way to restore it back to service.
 In architectures that require two or more data centres for availability disaster recovery scenarios also fall under the Data Protection layer.
 Think of this as disaster recovery from VM to site level.
-VEEAM and Commvault are common examples of tools that can provide this advanced functionality over and above and native snapshot tools in the storage layer
+VEEAM and Commvault are common examples of tools that can provide this advanced functionality over and above any native snapshot tools in the storage layer

 Networking is a huge area.
 At this layer in the EUC stack we’re referring to visualising, segregating and securing network traffic between subnets or networks, including the internet, and the virtual desktop and application servers.
 Most organisations will do this using firewalls running from within the VMs like Windows Firewall or on the outside of the datacentre using purpose build firewall appliances from the likes of Palo Alto Networks.
 The issue here is VM can be compromised from the OS, especially Windows, and a perimeter firewall will only operate as the doorman checking names at the door.
 It won’t keep checking what’s coming into or out of each VM.
 This is where tools such as VMware NSX have used Microsegmentation to provide VM level firewalling.

-There are obviously a load of other bits within the desktop image itself to consider but I’m going to put that to one side as that’s an science by itself and your attention span is already being challenged by my awful writing style.
+There are obviously a load of other bits within the desktop image itself to consider but I’m going to put that to one side as that’s a science by itself and your attention span is already being challenged by my awful writing style.
 To be honest I’ve named so many different vendors up there I hope you can see where the cost and complexity can quickly come into play.
 Imagining all the combinations of layers and vendors and deciding which ones will play nicely with each other – while giving that expectant user the best desktop possible – is a very daunting task indeed.

 Sadly it’s a common headache.